Doug Hoffman became the President and Chief Executive of WILCO in March of 1994.

 Come up with solutions and do not to look to your boss to be the “grand wizard” of knowledge.
 I encourage my leaders, direct reports and others to think for themselves.
 Come up with solutions for problems they have.
 I am always willing to counsel but they know the situation more than I do.
 I expect my leaders to do the same with their staff.
 Listening; not telling them what to do; encouraging them to discover the solutions.
 New ideas and solutions are best done by people closest to the problem.

-It is tough to get “unfiltered and honest” feedback from direct-reports or other leaders.
+It is tough to get “unfiltered and honest” feedback from direct reports or other leaders.
 It’s hard to overcome the fear factor.
 It takes a lot of time and effort of listening and spending quality time with your people.
 We encourage communication, with listening being a big part of our success.
 I would love to be an “undercover boss” so that I could really understand what our employees feel about the company.

-Financial performance is easier to track than the soft skills.
+Financial performance is easier to track than soft skills.
 Having good data systems in place eliminates the need to constantly wonder.
 Either we are on plan or not.
-When it comes to the soft skills, it is harder, like “How are our managers managing people?
-Do they respect their employees or just work them?”
+When it comes to soft skills, it is harder, like “How are our managers managing people?
+Do they respect their employees or just work with them?”
 We are always monitoring that.
 Gather the data and it forms the basis for the discussion of accountability.
 For example, there is a direct correlation between low employee morale and the number of injuries that are reported as well as employee turnover.
 Often times the low morale is an indication of the lack of clear communication on expectations.
 My coaching to my leader is, “Let’s find the solutions to the issues before morale goes low.
 Let’s be close to our staff and respect their concerns.
 Let’s be clear about our expectations but at the same time give the employee freedom to succeed.
 Let them have some personal pride in their jobs.”

 On training and development… We have a lot of training and development opportunities for employees to participate in if they are willing to put in the extra effort and work.
-We explain that (back to my young days on the farm) that nothing comes without some hard work.
+We explain (back to my young days on the farm) that nothing comes without some hard work.

 On recognizing and rewarding high-performance… Do more to celebrate the “wins”.